-Section 16(a) of the Exchange Act requires the Company's directors and executive officers, and persons who own more than 10% of a registered class of the Company's equity securities, to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of common shares and other equity securities of the Company.
+Section 16(a) of the Exchange Act requires the Company's directors and executive officers, and persons who beneficially own more than 10% of a registered class of the Company's equity securities, to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of common shares and other equity securities of the Company.
 Executive officers, directors and greater than 10% shareholders are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-To the Company's knowledge, during the year ended January 31, 2009, all Section 16(a) filing requirements applicable to its executive officers and directors and any greater than 10% beneficial owners were complied with, except that the following reports were not filed timely: one transaction report each for Mr. John Cato and Mr. John Howe.
-Mr. Cato's late filing was related to a gift of 12 shares each received by Mr. Cato and his spouse and the reporting of a 150 share (split-adjusted) open market purchase.
-Mr. Howe's late filing was the correction of an error in an earlier Form 4 filing and 188 shares purchased through the reinvestment of Cato dividends by Mr. Howe's broker.
-Both reports were filed with Securities Exchange Commission in April 2009.
+To the Company's knowledge, during the year ended January 30, 2010, all Section 16(a) filing requirements applicable to its executive officers and directors and any greater than 10% beneficial owners were complied with, except that the following reports were not filed timely: one transaction report each Mr. John Howe, Mr. George Currin, Mr. Grant Hamrick, Mr. Thomas Meckley, Mr. Bailey Patrick, Mr. Pete Sloan, Mr. Harding Stowe and retired director Mr. Robert Bradshaw.